nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Vector of directions where the phenomena was observed (may include Overhead direction).

-		.. cpp:function:: Direction::Cardinal movingDirection() const
+		.. cpp:function:: Direction movingDirection() const

-			:returns: Direction in which phenomena is moving or :cpp:enumerator:`Direction::Cardinal::NONE` if the phenomena is not moving or direction is not specified.
+			:returns: Direction in which phenomena is moving or non-reported direction if the phenomena is not moving or direction is not specified.

 	**Validating**